andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-functions-as-types.md

 A couple of gotchas when it comes to notating a function's Type:

-1 – If a function takes no parameters, the &#8220;parameter portion&#8221; of the Type notation will simply be `()` with nothing between the parentheses.
+1 – If a function takes no parameters, the "parameter portion&#8221; of the Type notation will simply be `()` with nothing between the parentheses.

 So for example, the Type notation of
 `func returnHelloString() -> String {}`
 is `() -> String`.

-2 – If a function has no return type (ie, it doesn't return anything), the &#8220;return type portion&#8221; of the Type notation will be `-> Void`.
+2 – If a function has no return type (ie, it doesn't return anything), the "return type portion&#8221; of the Type notation will be `-> Void`.

 So for example, the Type notation of
 `func sayHello() {}`